Werkov/Werkov.github.io/_posts/2016-07-06-deutsch-boehmen.md

 tags: travel Poland
 ---

-Few random notes from a calibration trip to the region of north-eastern Bohemia.
+Few random notes from a calibration trip to the region of north<del>-east</del>ern Bohemia.
 The region is typical with former volcanoes, German history (thus the post title) and recreational popularity.